Coverage of the FAMPAT database

 • Legal status information for approximately 50 countries.

 Coverage: Varies depending on the country.
 For certain offices, coverage begins at the end of the 19th century and beginning of the 20th century.
 For example, the United States and many European countries.
+The detailed coverage is available from the dedicated Questel coverage page here.

 Language: English (official or machine translation), French, German, Spanish, and other languages for the bibliographic information.
 Even when machine translation is present, the original language for the description and claims is kept and remains searchable.